 Antonia Carparelli, is an economist and economic historian by training.
 Expert in European institutions and policies, she has worked for over twenty years in Brussels at the European Commission and holds a course on Governance and Policies of the European Union at the LUMSA University in Rome.
 She is the author of numerous scientific essays, articles and presentations at international conferences on the topics she has dealt with during her professional life.

-Monia Azzalini is senior associate of the Osservatorio di Pavia, where she trained as a researcher after graduating in 1994.
+Monia Azzalini PhD is senior associate researcher of the Osservatorio di Pavia, where she trained as a researcher after graduating in 1994.
 Her main areas of activity concern applied research and studies related to media and gender including aspects of diversity and inclusion, public and political communication, journalism.
 She authored several articles and book chapters.
 Since 2005 she is national co-coordinator of the Global Media Monitoring Project.
-In September 2018 she started a PhD in Language Sciences at Ca’ Foscari University of Venice, with a project on the use of language in the construction of gender identities within and through the media.
+She is one of the creators of the 100Esperte database, which is part of the ENWE network.

 Ewelina Jelenkowska-Lucà is a lawyer, advocate and expert in communication, heading the communication unit in DG CONNECT, European Commission, dealing with digital and technology.
 She graduated in law in Poland and in Italy and took a post-graduate in EU law at the College of Europe.
 She has been working in EU institutions since 2003, first at the Court of Justice and then in the European Commission – including two Representations: in Warsaw and in Rome.
 Polyglot, she has always been passionate about equal opportunities and professional development of women, in particular in STEM and digital, promoting gender sensitive communication and women empowerment.